macadamiaz/Adalight-FastLED-Performance/README.md

 ![Adalight-Rainbow](http://i.imgur.com/sHygxq9.jpg)

 ## Important Notice
-As the main project now includes grouping of LEDs, it's recommended to use it instead of this fork. https://github.com/dmadison/Adalight-FastLED
+As the main project now includes grouping of LEDs, it's recommended to use it instead of this fork:

+https://github.com/dmadison/Adalight-FastLED

 ## Synopsis